JingqingZ/MicrobitController/README.md

 ## Generic Controllers

 ### 1. Single/Multi-player wireless gaming for games with keyboard support (Linux)

 Programmer: Philippos Papaphilippou

-This project consists of 3 files. (see the source code comments for mor information)
-* microbit-client.py: Uploaded to the micro:bit of each player for wireless gaming
-* microbit-server.py: Uploaded to the micro:bit connected to the PC
-* linux-keyboard.c: Translates the serial output of the micro:bit server to keyboard events (Requires the libXtst-devel package or equivalent)

 * Source code: [GenericLinuxController](GenericLinuxController/)
 * Video: [Multi-player wireless gaming with micro:bits](https://www.youtube.com/watch?v=YR-1VejseQA)

+#### Files
+(see the source code comments for more information)
+* microbit-client.py Uploaded to the micro:bit of each player for wireless gaming
+* microbit-server.py Uploaded to the micro:bit connected to the PC
+* linux-keyboard.c Translates the serial output of the micro:bit server to keyboard events (Requires the libXtst-devel package or equivalent)

 ### 2. Implementation for online games (Bubble Trouble) and Multi-player modification (Windows)
 Programmer: Nadeen Gebara